processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

 ## ReST JSON example

-With a command like `get_roster`, you can get your own roster, or act as an admin to get any user roster.
+With a command like [get_roster](/developer/ejabberd-api/admin-api/#get-roster) you can get your own roster, or act as an admin to get any user roster.

 The HTTP endpoint does not take any parameter, so we can just do an HTTP post with empty JSON structure list (see `-d` option):